themotu/DevOpsChallenge/README.md

 # How long should this take?

-This should take no more than one or two hours.
-If you spend more time on this, then please let us know - it may be too large of challenge and we may need to adjust.
+This should take no more than one or two hours and should be completed within 72 hours of receiving the challenge.
+We realize that extrenuating circumstances can come up, so if you spend more time on this or need more time to complete it - let us know.
+We're constantly iterating on this project and  are happy to work with you to either adjust the project or the timeline.

 Do your best work.
 Your submission should be a very good indicator of your code in a real project.